Top 10 Sustainable Computing experts to follow

 Dr. Canturk Isci: Working at IBM’s T.J.
 Watson Research Center, Dr. Isci delves into adaptive and energy-efficient system management.
 His work aids in optimizing computing performance without compromising on sustainability.

-Dr. Christina Delimitrou: A professor at Cornell University, Delimitrou’s research on data center management and computing has a keen emphasis on efficiency and sustainability.
-She explores how can aid in creating more sustainable computing infrastructures.
+Dr. Christina Delimitrou: A professor at Cornell University, Delimitrou’s research on data center management and cloud computing has a keen emphasis on efficiency and sustainability.
+She explores how AI can aid in creating more sustainable computing infrastructures.

 Top 10 Neuromorphic Computing experts to follow

 Dr. Giacomo Indiveri: As a professor at the University of Zurich and ETH Zurich, Dr. Indiveri has been instrumental in advancing neuromorphic circuits and systems.
-His work dives deep into the intricacies of emulating brain-like computation on devices.
+His work dives deep into the intricacies of emulating brain-like computation on silicon devices.

-Dr. Steve Furber: Best known for his work on the ARM microprocessor, Dr. Furber, from the University of Manchester, is now involved in the SpiNNaker —a million-core neuromorphic computing platform inspired by the human brain’s architecture.
+Dr. Steve Furber: Best known for his work on the ARM microprocessor, Dr. Furber, from the University of Manchester, is now involved in the SpiNNaker project—a million-core neuromorphic computing platform inspired by the human brain’s architecture.

 Dr. Julie Grollier: Research Director at CNRS-Thales, France, Dr. Grollier is renowned for her contributions to spintronic-based bio-inspired devices, combining the worlds of nanoelectronics and neuromorphic computing.

-Dr. Tobi Delbruck: As a professor at ETH Zurich, Delbruck’s expertise lies in sensory .
+Dr. Tobi Delbruck: As a professor at ETH Zurich, Delbruck’s expertise lies in sensory processing.
 He’s known for developing silicon retina devices that mimic the way human eyes process visual information, an essential component of neuromorphic systems.

-Dr. Narayan Srinivasa: As the Chief Scientist at Intel’s Loihi project, Dr. Srinivasa’s insights are crucial in driving one of the most neuromorphic research projects, aimed at developing brain-inspired hardware.
+Dr. Narayan Srinivasa: As the Chief Scientist at Intel’s Loihi project, Dr. Srinivasa’s insights are crucial in driving one of the most advanced neuromorphic research projects, aimed at developing brain-inspired hardware.

 Dr. Elisabetta Chicca: Working at Bielefeld University, Dr. Chicca is at the forefront of developing neuromorphic chips that can emulate synaptic plasticity—the brain’s ability to strengthen or weaken neural connections based on activity.